Overview by John Malcolm

 We are currently working on programs of interest to members and the community at large.
 Whenever temperatures permit, we offer our programs at the Chriss Monroe Chapel; otherwise our programs are held at the Pawlet Town Hall.

-Our monthly board meetings are held every second Thursday at 7:00 PM and are open to the public.
+Our monthly board meetings are usually held every second Thursday at 7:00 PM and are open to the public.
 From May through August we meet at the Chriss Monroe Chapel on Cemetery Hill Road in the Pawlet village center; from September through April our monthly meetings are at the Pawlet Public Library on School Street in the Pawlet village center.

 - The purpose of the Pawlett Historical Society shall be to bring together those interested in the history of Pawlet and its environs, to maintain its property, the North Pawlet School (operated 1847-1951) and the Braintree School (operated 1852-1934) and to use these buildings for the storage of its collection and for interpretive exhibitions and educational programs.